How to Build a DIY Pizza Oven

 The question of the century.
 Purists, like the industry experts at Chicago Brick Oven, will say that true pizza is cooked over a wood fire.
-That said, they also admit that a gas-fired oven has the advantages of maintaining the temperature inside the oven without constantly tending to a fire, which may be a valid concern if you’re attempting to be a part host with the most, or are chasing down crazed children on the loose before dinnertime.
+That said, they also admit that a gas-fired oven has the advantages of maintaining the temperature inside the oven without constantly tending to a fire.
+This may be a valid concern if you’re attempting to be a party host with the most or are chasing down crazed children on the loose before dinnertime.

-If you’re ready to start a project that will let you, your family, and your dog spend countless hours outdoors cooking great food, then let us at Patio and Pizza help you get the process started with one of our industry standard DIY pizza oven kits.
+If you’re ready to start a project that will let you, your family, and your dog spend countless hours outdoors cooking great food, then let us help you get the process started with one of our industry standard DIY pizza oven kits.
 You’ll thank us when the kids stop asking for delivery.

 Or, if you've decided a DIY project is too much, we also offer prefabricated, handmade pizza ovens.
 We have a large eclectic selection of ovens to match your taste, needs, and budget.